akalbelgaming/AlphaJoy-Kids-New/README.md

-# AlphaJoy Kids: ABC, 123 & Art
+# AlphaJoy Kids: ABC, Stories & Art

 A fun and educational game for kids to learn letters, numbers, and more by tracing, with an interactive story time feature.